dafny-lang/dafny/docs/HowToFAQ/FAQSeqTrait.md

 }
 ```

-In fact, Dafny will generally infer a common type for you in the case of sequence concatentation.
+In fact, Dafny will generally infer a common type for you in the case of sequence concatetation.